Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Experiment

 \subsection{Inference efficiency versus performance}

-We examine the trade-off between the metrics of interest (WER, SIM, FSD) for different settings of guidance strength ($\alpha$) and NFE specified by the user. \cref{fig:nfe_vs_inference_time} shows the \vb{} inference time to generate an audio sample of 10 seconds (including vocoding and predicting duration) as NFE varies and compares that to VALL-E.\footnote{Re-implemented and confirmed with the authors that our re-implementation is faster (6.2 vs 10 seconds).} For NFE=2, \vb{} takes about $0.31$ seconds to generate a 10s audio, about 20 times faster than VALL-E. At NFE=64, \vb{} is only $4\%$ slower than VALL-E.
+We examine the trade-off between the metrics of interest (WER, SIM, FSD) for different settings of guidance strength ($\alpha$) and NFE specified by the user. \cref{fig:nfe_vs_inference_time} shows the \vb{} inference time to generate an audio sample of 10 seconds (including vocoding and predicting duration) as NFE varies and compares that to VALL-E.\footnote{Re-implemented and confirmed with the authors that our re-implementation is faster (6.2 vs 10 seconds).} For NFE=2 without CFG, \vb{} takes about $0.31$ seconds, about 20 times faster than VALL-E. At NFE=64, \vb{} is only $4\%$ slower than VALL-E.

 Next, we study the cross-sentence setup of \cref{sec:exp_zs_tts} to analyze the impact on WER and SIM-r.
-We find that for all settings \vb{} has better WER than VALL-E. WER remains stable with mean of $2.0$ and variance of $0.005$ as shown in \cref{fig:nfe_vs_wer_zero_tts}. \cref{fig:nfe_vs_similarity} shows that, in the case of SIM-r, lower classifier guidance strength values ($\alpha=0 \text{ or } 0.3$) produce higher speaker similarity when operating in a lower NFE regime ($\textless 8$).
-However, as NFE exceeds $16$, a higher classifier guidance strength improves speaker similarity.
+We find that for all settings \vb{} has better WER than VALL-E. WER remains stable with mean of $2.0$ and variance of $0.005$ as shown in \cref{fig:nfe_vs_wer_zero_tts}. \cref{fig:nfe_vs_similarity} shows that, in the case of SIM-r, lower classifier guidance strength values ($\alpha=0 \text{ or } 0.3$) produce higher speaker similarity when operating in a lower NFE regime ($\leq$ 4).
+However, starting from NFE=8, a higher classifier guidance strength improves speaker similarity.

 Finally, in \cref{fig:nfe_vs_fsd} we examine FSD by generating samples for Librispeech test-other text.
 We find that lower classifier guidance strength produces lower FSD scores and more diverse samples.
 Increasing the NFE for each setting improves FSD. \cref{fig:nfe_vs_wer_vbox_tts} shows the WER of the same test case.
 We find that for $\alpha=0$, WER increases slightly from $2.8$ to $3.1$ as NFE goes from $2$ to $32$.
 For a larger classifier guidance strength, WER remains more stable.
 Through FSD and subjective listening, we discovered that a lower NFE leads to generating less diverse samples especially when the guidance weight is lower ($\alpha=0 \text{ or } 0.3$).
 Although those samples are of lower quality, they are easier for the ASR model to recognize because they tend not contain extreme audio styles like whispering or high background noise.
 As a result, WERs are lower.